Not sure if Starting Strength is right for you?

 Potential Mitigations

-- It's critical to speak with existing franchisees to gauge the quality and real-world applicability of the training and support they receive.
+• It is crucial to speak with current franchisees to gauge the quality and practicality of the support and systems provided.

 Private Equity Ownership